oconnd29/Prompt_Engineer_Challenge/README.md

 # Prompt_Engineer_Challenge
 Test out your ability as an AI prompt engineer in fault monitoring!

+Download the .zip file and ask GPT to attempt to assess the health of your turbine!

+hint: There is a generator failure that occurs during the testing set, use the training to give GPT some context or dont...

 # Anomaly Detection Visualization

 This project demonstrates how to visualize anomaly detection results from: